GovReady/govready-q/docs/source/migration_guide_086_090.rst

      - Grant project_delete permission on project and portfolio_owner permission for portfolio for which project is a part
    * - Project > is_member Project > editor_of task(s)Project > discussion_guest_in discussion(s)
      - Various permissions in a project.
-     - Grant project_view, project_add, project_change, for project of which project is a part; Grant Portfolio_view, porfolio_add, portfolio_change for which project is a part after migration.
+     - Grant project_view, project_add, project_change, for project of which project is a part; Grant Portfolio_view, portfolio_add, portfolio_change for which project is a part after migration.
    * - task_editor
      - The user that has primary responsibility for completing this Task.
-     - Grant project_view, project_add, project_change, for project of which task is a part; Grant Portfolio_view, porfolio_add, portfolio_change for which task is a part after migration.
+     - Grant project_view, project_add, project_change, for project of which task is a part; Grant Portfolio_view, portfolio_add, portfolio_change for which task is a part after migration.
    * - help_squad
      - Receives all discussion messages
      - Not modified by migration